 About an hour east of San Francisco, nestled among the coastal hills, a 1960’s-era California Ranch style home on expansive grounds had remained largely unchanged from its original form; a testament to the appreciation for the modernist movement.
-However, the original layout of the house lacked the architectural elements essential to blending the outdoors with the indoors.
-A missed opportunity, given the region’s near perfect, year-round weather.
+However, the original layout of the house lacked the architectural elements essential for connecting the flow between indoors and out.
+A missed opportunity, given the region’s near-perfect, year-round weather.

 Our team of designers, along with our trusted colleagues — builders and landscape experts — envisioned a new-millennium makeover for the residents — a family of five who love to cook and entertain.
 Combining a vintage feel with a modern and industrial aesthetic, the couple’s objective was an artful blend of locally and sustainably sourced items to complement their personalities and their unpretentious, laid-back lifestyle.